Chaseis4344/SEO_Project/README.md

 # SEO_Project
+ This Repository is being archived far later than it should have been.

- Basic website created from gorund up with EC2 from Amazon Web Services and Bootstrap to sell car to helicopter conversion kits.
+ Basic website created from ground up with EC2 from Amazon Web Services and Bootstrap to sell car-to-helicopter conversion kits.